-Following extension of the Company's bareboat charter agreements and no debt maturities due until Q4 2020, AMSC has shifted its focus to further develop growth opportunities going forward.
-As a Jones Act tonnage provider, the Company is in a unique position to capitalize on select opportunities within the Jones Act segment.
-Any expansion would aim to diversify the fleet composition, market exposure, and customer base as well as provide accretion for shareholders.
+Following extension of the Company's bareboat charter agreements and closings of the senior secured debt and unsecured bond refinancing, which moves all debt maturities to 2025, AMSC will shift its focus to develop select growth opportunities in the Jones Act market and beyond.
+Any expansion would aim to diversify the fleet composition, market exposure, and customer base as well as provide value accretion for shareholders.

-Lysaker, 20 March 2019 The Board of Directors American Shipping Company ASA
+Lysaker, 16 March 2021 The Board of Directors American Shipping Company ASA

-Annetty Malin Justal Annette Malm Justad Chairman
+Annette Malin Justal Annette Malm Justad